Talking about drugs

-Drug use is a personal and sometimes sensitive issue, and may be difficult to talk about.
-Understanding drugs and why people might use them can help to facilitate an open and supportive conversation.
+Drug use can be tricky to talk about.
+It’s a personal and sometimes sensitive issue.
+Understanding drugs and why people might use them can help start an open and supportive conversation.

-A psychoactive or psychotropic drug affects mental processes and can influence mood, behaviour, cognition and perception.
+A psychoactive or psychotropic drug affects mental processes and can influence a person’s mood, behaviour, cognition and perception.

 The effects of any drug vary from person to person.
 How a drug affects a person can depend on their size, weight and health, also whether the person is used to taking the drug, and whether other drugs are in their system at the same time.